tomato42/hdck/README.md

 * `Blocks` - total number of blocks for which the calculated (or estimated) [ninth decile](https://en.wikipedia.org/wiki/Quantile) places them in a given category
-* `2.1ms`, `4.2ms`, etc. - the amount of time it took the hard drive to read the sector (the exact numbers depend on rotational speed of the hard drive, the numbers are equal to rotational delay divided by 4, by 2, multiplied by 1, 2, 4 and 6 respectively)
+* `2.1ms`, `4.2ms`, etc. - the amount of time it at most took the hard drive to read the sector (the exact numbers depend on rotational speed of the hard drive, the numbers are calculated for groupings of normal reads, reads with cylinder change, 1 re-read, 2 re-reads, 4 re-reads, 6 re-reads and more than 6 re-reads)
 * `ERR` - sectors for which an IO error was returned (the read failed completely)
 * `Intrrpt` - reads which were interrupted - when `hdck` detected that other